0xbenc/bash-zoo/README.md

 ### passage

 `passage` is an interactive browser for your GNU Pass store.
-It lists entries with fuzzy search, supports favorites (pins) and MRU ordering, and lets you:
+It lists entries with fuzzy search, supports favorites (pins) and MRU ordering, and uses a persistent right-side preview to show instructions and results without leaving the main list.
+You can:

 - Copy the password (first line) directly.
 - Reveal the password on screen until you clear it (also copies to clipboard).